How to clean gold plated furniture

 4. If no adverse effects are noted, proceed to clean the rest of the piece with confidence.

-See also How to move furniture fields of mistria
+See also How much to sell used furniture for

 This method has saved me from mishaps in the past and adds an extra layer of assurance to the whole process.